 Evolution in the Age of Mass Extinction

 The Scarlet Lily Beetle is reviled by gardeners for eating lilies.
-But it’s a beautiful bug in its own right! (photo: Vengolis, Creative Commons 3.0)
+But it’s a beautiful bug in its own right! (photo: Vengolis; CC 3.0)

 From climate change to habitat destruction, humans are causing species to die out at alarming rates all around the world.
 But as biologist Chris Thomas tells host Steve Curwood, the pressure on ecosystems today is also leading to a surge in adaptation and evolutionary diversity.

-CURWOOD: It's Living on Earth, I'm Steve Curwood.
-Many scientists believe that the Earth is undergoing mass extinction number six, this time not due to a random meteor, but at the hands of humanity.
-So the other day we reached out to Chris Thomas, an evolutionary biologist at York University in the UK because we'd read that he sees some positive aspects in these grim circum-stances.
-And Chris Thomas joins us now on the line from England.
+CURWOOD: Many scientists believe that the Earth is undergoing mass extinction number six, this time not due to a random meteor but at the hands of humanity.
+But it’s not all gloom, according to Chris Thomas, an evolutionary biologist at York University in the UK.
+He sees some positive aspects in these grim circumstances, and Chris Thomas joined us on the line from England.
 Welcome to Living on Earth.

 THOMAS: It's a pleasure to talk to you.

 CURWOOD: What do you think of the idea that we're entering a major extinction period?